scotttrinh/zed-rst/README.md

-# Nix
+# reStructuredText

-Nix language support in Zed
+reStructedText support in Zed

+Loads a tree-sitter grammar and uses Esbonio as a language server